 For example, an attorney may be necessary when buying a new home because you are not familiar with all aspects of the transaction.
+Maybe you are starting an LLC/ setting up your business structure and incurring some business start-up costs.
 Or perhaps someone is suing you over non-payment in real estate transactions - this will certainly incur some legal costs.

 The Internal Revenue Service allows deductions for business use of part of your home if you meet certain criteria, including that the space is used regularly and exclusively for work.
 You can deduct expenses related to the business use of this area as well as depreciation on its value as a home office reimbursement.

 In addition to your home office deduction, you can deduct a variety of equipment.

 These include computers and related software; cellular phones or pagers used in the business; fax machines and answering devices for work-related use at home; depreciation on furniture, fixtures, and appliances purchased for an agent's place of business – but only if the agent uses them more than 50% of the time for their real estate business.